Efficiency gain and bidirectional operation of quantum engines with decoupled internal levels

-\textbf{Otto cycles} -- We restrict our discussion here to the context of quantum Otto cycles \cite{Geva92, Kieu04, Quan07, Feldmann18}, although most of the concepts are more generally applicable.
+\textbf{Otto cycles} -- We restrict our discussion to the context of quantum Otto cycles \cite{Geva92, Kieu04, Quan07, Zhang14, Feldmann18}, although most of the concepts are more generally applicable.
 These cycles use a working medium described by a Hamiltonian $H(\lambda)$, with energies $E_{n}(\lambda)$, depending on some external parameter $\lambda$.
-They consist of two isochoric strokes and two (quantum) adiabatic strokes.
-In the former, $\lambda$ is fixed at one of two values $\lambda_{a}$ or $\lambda_{b}< \lambda_{a}$ while the system equilibrates with an external thermal reservoir at respective temperatures $T_{a}$, $T_{b}$.
+They consist of two `isochoric' \cite{Fermi56} strokes and two (quantum) adiabatic strokes.
+In the former, $\lambda$ is fixed at values $\lambda_{a}$ or $\lambda_{b}< \lambda_{a}$ while the system equilibrates with an external thermal reservoir at respective temperatures $T_{a}$, $T_{b}$.
 The corresponding thermal states have eigenvalues $p_{n}^{j}~\equiv~ e^{-E_{n}^{j}/T_{j}} / Z_{j}$, where $E_{n}^{j}\equiv E_{n}(\lambda_{j})$ and $Z_{j} =\sum_{n} e^{-E_{n}^{j}/T_{j}}$.
 In the adiabatic strokes, the system is isolated from the reservoirs while $\lambda$ is varied back or forth between $\lambda_{b}$ and $\lambda_{a}$.
 Supposing that no level crossings occur, and that this variation is sufficiently slow, the populations of each level remain constant by the quantum adiabatic theorem.
-For simplicity, in this article we only consider this idealized limit.
+For simplicity, in this article we mostly consider this idealized - but experimentally feasible \cite{Du08, Deng18, Peterson19} - regime.
+In some situations, however, the same evolution can be achieved for $\lambda$ driven in finite time (see e.g. the Model below).